BIVROST/360WebPlayer/README.md

 [61]: https://www.ffmpeg.org/

 Oh and if you want the guideline for a **static picture**, use a jpeg, png or something.
 At least this part is easy.
+Hugin's equirectangular or Google's Photo Sphere pictures work nicely.